ankitapasad/layerwise-analysis/README.md

 . ./scripts/extract_rep.sh $model_name $ckpt_dir $data_sample contextualized frame 1 $dataset_split $save_dir_pth $pckg_dir buckeye
 ```

-Run the scipt below to predict word boundaries for the Buckeye dataset.
+Run the script below to predict word boundaries for the Buckeye dataset.
 The optimal hyper-parameters found in the previous step with the LibriSpeech dataset can be used.
 ```
 prominence=$optimal_prominence
 dist=$optimal_dist